On the High Wall: Amir Sheikh and Tatiana GarmendiaAugust 1 - 4, 2019; Reception August 4, 9pm - midnight

 The High Wall is located on the south-west exterior of the Inscape building; projections are best viewed after dark from the porches or parking lots of the Inscape building, the PFI Parking lot, and both north- and south- bound light rail trains, as well as all levels of the CenturyLink Field parking lot.

-There will be a closing reception on the second floor porch of the Inscape building on Sunday, August 4 from 9pm to midnight featuring additional sculpture and installation works by Inscape Artists-in-Residence Fumi Amano and Maggie Argiro & Sanwal Deen and a cash bar benefitting ACES: Artists of Color Expo and Symposium.
-Suggested donation for the reception is $10, with proceeds going toward future High Wall programming.
+There will be a closing reception on the second floor porch of the Inscape building on Sunday, August 4 from 9pm to midnight featuring additional sculpture and installation works by Inscape Artists-in-Residence Fumi Amano and Maggie Argiro & Sanwal Deen.
+Shunpike will be hosting a cash bar to raise funds for the event ACES: Artists of Color Expo & Symposium.
+Suggested donation for the reception is $10, with those proceeds going toward future High Wall programming.

 On the High Wall: